 For your convenience, we’ve compiled a list of the top ANSI-accredited food handler certification programs.

 - US Food Handler

 - National Restaurant Association (ServSafe)

 For the complete list of Arizona food handler training providers, simply click here

 Steps to get an Arizona Food Handlers Card (aka Food Employee Certificate)

-- Click on this link to select an ANSI-accredited online provider (recommend asking the person in charge of the food service business which training(s) they accept/prefer)
+- Choose one of the above ANSI-accredited online providers (We recommend asking the person in charge of the food service business which training(s) they accept/prefer)

 - Take the training and test online (details below)

 - Once you’ve successfully completed the test you’ll get a certificate from the online provider (not from the county)